jon-strabala/easy-vector-langchain-demo/README.md

 This is a demo app built to highlight basic functionality of vector search of Couchbase to utilize OpenAI embeddings for semantic search.
 Once your environment variables are setup and your server has the right resources.

+The demo will run for both self-managed OnPrem deployments and also clould based Capella deployments

 ### Prerequisites

 You will need admin privileges for your onprem Couchbase server 7.6+